edelweiss611428/dissimilarities/README.md

 Features under development:

 - Providing additional distance functions in fastDist and fastDistAB.
+The current version only supports popular metrics, namely "euclidean", "manhattan", "minkowski", "maximum", "canberra", and "cosine".
 - expandDist: Expanding a "dist" object given new data.

  ### Installation